-Must possess mobility to work in a standard office setting and use standard office equipment, including a computer; to inspect Town development sites, to operate a motor vehicle and to visit various Town and meeting sites; vision to read printed materials and a computer screen; and hearing and speech to communicate in person, before groups and over the telephone.
+Must possess mobility to work in a standard office setting and use standard office equipment, including a computer; to operate a motor vehicle and to visit various Town and meeting sites; vision to read printed materials and a computer screen; and hearing and speech to communicate in person, before groups and over the telephone.
 This is primarily a sedentary office classification although standing in work areas and walking between work areas may be required.
 Finger dexterity is needed to access, enter and retrieve data using a computer keyboard, typewriter keyboard or calculator and to operate standard office equipment.
 Positions in this classification occasionally bend, stoop, kneel, reach, push and pull drawers open and closed to retrieve and file information.
 Employees must possess the ability to lift, carry, push, and pull materials and objects necessary to perform job functions.

-Employees work in an office environment with moderate noise levels, controlled temperature conditions and no direct exposure to hazardous physical substances.
+Employees work primarily in an office environment with moderate noise levels, controlled temperature conditions and no direct exposure to hazardous physical substances.
+Occasionally, employees may work outside with exposure to loud noise levels and may be exposed to inclement weather conditions, animal hair, dust, and potentially hazardous physical substances.
 Employees may interact with upset staff and/or public and private representatives in interpreting and enforcing departmental policies and procedures.